 Our group would like to thank the Crnic Institute and Global Down Syndrome Foundation for the opportunity to hopefully open the window of pain medicine management during cardiac surgery in patients with Down syndrome as well as pain management in general.

-Global Down Syndrome Foundation logo
+October 29th, 2013 by Global Down Syndrome Foundation

 The Global Down Syndrome Foundation, the Alzheimer’s Association, and the Linda Crnic Institute for Down Syndrome have awarded $1.2 million in research grants to five scientists for innovative investigations that explore the development of Alzheimer’s disease in individuals with Down syndrome.
 The goal is to eventually translate the findings into improved treatments for all people with Alzheimer’s.